 Manufacturing is a fundamental pillar for Italy as it generates employment and wealth based on solid industrial skills, encouraging research and innovation activities of huge added value, with effects at all levels of society.
-The sector represents 15% of the GDP generated in Italy, with a turnover of ~ 900 billion euro (2014) and an added value of 224 billion (2014), created thanks to almost 3 million employees employed in over 387,000 companies.
+The sector represents 15% of the GDP generated in Italy, with a turnover of ~ 997billion euro (2018) and an added value of 246 billion (2018), created thanks to almost 3 million employees employed in over 378,000 companies.
 The observation presented in the reports analysed is valid for the project today.

-In 2012, Italian manufacturing exports represented EUR 306 billion and, in terms of destination, Italian exports mainly ended up outside Europe.
+In 2020, Italian manufacturing exports represented EUR 461 billion and, in terms of destination, Italian exports mainly ended up outside Europe.
 Capital goods in particular are the leading Italian export, putting Italy in a very strong position within the international panorama.
 Furthermore, it is estimated that, for each job in industry, two supplementary jobs are created in the services associated with it.
 According to World Bank data (World Bank, 2016), Italy was among the top seven countries in the world for added value generated by manufacturing, with the top ten countries representing 70% of the global added value.
+In 2019, Italy - according to the United Nation Statistic Division - accounted the 2,1% of the Global Manufacturing Output.

-In 2016, Italy continues to play a leading role in the European Manufacturing industry, ranking at the second place after Germany in terms of added value and number of employees.
+In 2018, Italy continues to play a leading role in the European Manufacturing industry, ranking at the second place after Germany in terms of added value and number of employees.
 According to a study carried out by Fondazione Edison (Fortis, 2018), in the years 2015 - 2017 the added value of the Italian manufacturing industry has increased regularly in comparison to the main European countries.
 Figures for 2017 are: Italy + 3.8%, Germany + 2.7%, United Kingdom + 2.3% and France +1.7%.
 Further, in the 2014-2017 period the added value of the Italian Manufacturing industry has increased cumulatively by 10% that is over two and half times more than the GDP (+ 3.8%).